Estimated reading time: 4 minutes

 Psoriasis is a disease in which scaly red and white patches develop on the skin.
 Those with psoriasis can also develop psoriatic arthritis when the body’s immune system goes into overdrive to attack the skin disease, causing inflammation in the joints.
 Like psoriasis, psoriatic arthritis symptoms flare and subside, vary from person to person, and even change locations in the same person over time.

-Psoriatic arthritis can affect any joint in the body, either in a single joint or in the same joint on both sides of the body.
+Psoriatic arthritis in Dubai, UAE can affect any joint in the body, either in a single joint or in the same joint on both sides of the body.
 For example, it may affect one or both knees.
 Affected fingers and toes can resemble swollen sausages, a condition often referred to as dactylitis.
 Finger and toe nails also may be affected.

 Psoriaticarthritisinthespine, called spondylitis causes pain in the back or neck, and difficulty bending.
 Psoriatic arthritis also can cause tender spots where tendons and ligaments join onto bones.
 This condition, called enthesitis, can result in pain at the back of the heel, the sole of the foot, around the elbows or in other areas.
 Enthesitis is one of the characteristic features of psoriatic arthritis.
 Recent research suggests that persistent inflammation from psoriatic arthritis causes joint damage later, so diagnosis is essential.
 Fortunately, treatments are available and effective for most people.